 - Details on how to edit the sidebar navigation can be found here.

-- To edit the sidebar widgets, hover over the Appearance section of the left-hand sidebar in the back end and click on widgets.
+- To edit the sidebar widgets, hover over the Appearance section of the left-hand admin menu in the back end and click on widgets.
 Find details in this article.

-- To edit information in the footer, hover over the Appearance section of the left-hand sidebar, and click Customize.
+- To edit information in the footer, hover over the Appearance section of the left-hand admin menu, and click Customize.

 - If you’re using Airy or Charity+ themes, click on the “Widgets” option and browse through the widgets titled “Footer” to find the elements you wish to change.

-- If you’re using Pioneer, click on the “Footer Settings” option on the left side of the page to update the footer content.
+- If you’re using Pioneer, Scholar or Vision, click on the “Footer Settings” option on the left side of the page to update the footer content.

 Adjust Homepage Content